nerdyman/react-compare-slider/README.md

 ## Demo

-See Storybook for [documentation](https://react-compare-slider.netlify.com/?path=/docs/docs-intro--page) and [demos](https://react-compare-slider.netlify.com/?path=/docs/demos-images--default).
+See Storybook for [documentation](https://react-compare-slider.netlify.app/?path=/docs/docs-intro--page) and [demos](https://react-compare-slider.netlify.app/?path=/docs/demos-images--default).

+Also see the local [example](./example) folder for standalone demos.

 ## Usage